Resize IPv6 blocks and networks in either the Unique Local Address Space or the Global Unicast Address Space to make them larger or smaller.

 For example, 2001:DB8::.

 - Size—enter the size of the block or network using CIDR notation.
 For example, 64.
-You do not need to enter a forward slash (/).
+You don't need to enter a forward slash (/).

 Note: If the block being resized covers adjacent blocks or if it contains child objects (such as blocks or networks), a Change Control section appears in the Resize IPv6 Block/Network Confirmation page to alert you of the following: